 A load a day keeps CHAOS away! – FlyLady

 Sometimes the most daunting part of doing your laundry is getting it started, but if you make automatically sorting your clothes part of your routine, it’s much easier to just throw in a load!
-FlyLady has a laundry sorter basket at The FlyShop to help you remember to sort your laundry as you go.
-Make laundry easier on yourself and purchase a FlyLady laundry sorter from The FlyShop!
+Make laundry easier on yourself and check out some of our tools in The FlyShop!

 Here are the habits we have covered so far this year.
 Remember to reinforce these habits while completing your new one: